byrd-laif/soilMakers/lifeStylesForChange/waterAlchemy.md

 The microbes eat the sugars, digesting them and excrete metabolites.
 A detoxification and transfer of anti-nutrients into nutrients occurs, with nutrient enhancement and the creation of micro-nutrients.
 An abundance of LAB lactic acid bacteria, yeasts, and molds that produce enzymes, break down and alter the original foods.

-Following fermentation, the natural anti-bacterial properties of fruit peels are further enhanced as organic substances are decomposed, yielding secondary metabolites known as bio-active compounds or phytochemicals.
+As fermentation progresses, the natural anti-bacterial properties of fruit peels are further enhanced as organic substances are decomposed, yielding secondary metabolites known as bio-active compounds or phytochemicals.
 The process creates new amino acids, organic acids, and antioxidants that didn’t originally exist in the raw material, naturally optimized to provide the most nutrition.

 *Like wine, sediment is normal and can be left in or allowed to settle for ease of separation.*